Here's How Much Tappan Zee Bridge Toll Could Increase If NY Thruway Proposal Takes Effect

 “Working families shouldn’t be further burdened during these difficult times.”

-Santabarbera said he planned to introduce legislation that would enact a “much-needed” two-year toll-hike freeze, calling the Thruway Authority “out of touch with the times we are living in.”
+Santabarbera said he planned to introduce legislation that would enact a “much-needed” two-year toll-hike freeze, calling NYSTA “out of touch with the times we are living in.”

 The new Tappan Zee Bridge's official name is the Governor Mario M. Cuomo Bridge.
-The old Tappan Zee Bridge's official name was the Governor Malcolm Wilson Bridge.
+The old bridge's official name was the Governor Malcolm Wilson Tappan Zee Bridge.